ajfisher/robotnik-workshop/slides/slides.md

 Notes:

-Right - so let's get on and start you on your path to build some bots.
+Right - enough of the why.
+Let's get onto the how and start you on your path to bot building.
 Now we are going to have to talk some electronics but I promise it won't take long and you'll make things at the same time.